dneise/crosscheck_data_from_taka/README.md

  1. Measurement of individual sample delays $d_i$ for all cells of a DRS4 chip.
  2. Application of the $d_i$ to mitigate the effects of inhomogeneous sampling.

 In order to measure the $d_i$ typically a known periodic signal is sampled, which can be used to infer the individual sample delays.
+Several methods exist for calculating the sample delays.
-Several methods exist.
-For this crosscheck two methods shown in e.g.
+For this study the two methods shown in e.g.
-[Novel Calibration Method for Switched Capacitor Arrays Enables Time Measurements With Sub-Picosecond Resolution](http://arxiv.org/pdf/1405.4975v3.pdf)[2] shall be used:
+[Novel Calibration Method for Switched Capacitor Arrays Enables Time Measurements With Sub-Picosecond Resolution](http://arxiv.org/pdf/1405.4975v3.pdf)[2] shall be used.
+In addition one variation of the global time calibration named QR_TC, which was developed during the course of this study will be compared.

  1. Local time calibration, based on the slope of the calibration signal close to a zero crossing.
  2. Global time calibration, based on the number of cells between two (or more) zero crossings.
+ 3. QR time calibration, also based on the number of cells between two (or more) zero crossings.

+Further methods do exist, but were not (yet) included in this study, these for example:

+ * Infering the sample delay by measuring the time between stop cell and a test pulse.
+ * Infering the sample delay by measuring the frequency of test pulse features near a certain cell
+ * Infering the sample delay by measuring the stop cell frequency near a certain cell.

+In the following sub sections, the 3 methods used in this study will be shortly introduced.

 ### Local Time calibration